As a blogger, there are all kinds of marketing trends you can get lost in.…

 I think that they do a brilliant job at that, they make it very easy for anyone to jump right in and create a very eye-catching newsletter.
 They have all the analytics tools that you would expect, and I really love their ebooks.

-They just aren’t a service that affiliate marketers should be using… again not because they are bad.
+My biggest concern is that MailChimp isn’t a service that affiliate marketers should be using… again not because they are bad.

 They are just looking to work with a different type of customer.